PushpMicrosoft123/py-PDf/README.md

 Since you've a complete authority on how and where py-PDf should be deployed, you can always host it in your nearest data center(region) to reduce the network latency and provide fastest response to your application consumers.

 # Understanding API endpoints:
+ With the initial release 1.0 py-PDf exposes 4 endpoints for testing, watermarking, merging and converting docs to PDF.
 - {your-endpoint}/test
  Get method to test if server is running.
 No Request payload is required **Returns** the positive response with 200.